skrepr/github-backup-action/README.md

 To recover your code from the archive:

-1. Place all the repo.git file in a .git folder.
+1. Place all the repo.git files in a .git folder.
 2. Execute the command `git init`
 3. After Git has reinitialized the project, execute `git reset --hard HEAD`